padrinobook/padrinobook/02-03-user-login-and-registration.md

     }

 This is now the default delivery address unless it is overwritten in an individual mail definition.
+We won't test the email functionality to this point because the *Mailer gem* is already tested.

 #### Quick Mail Usage